 In more severe cases the virus can cause pneumonia, Severe Acute Respiratory Syndrome (SARS) – a severe form of pneumonia, kidney failure and death.

 Who is affected?

-So far, coronavirus has been confirmed in a number of countries including China, Thailand, Japan, Singapore, Thailand, Australia, the United States, France, Germany, the United Arab Emirates and the UK.
+So far, coronavirus has been confirmed in a number of places including China, Republic of Korea, Japan, Italy, the United States, Singapore, Australia, Canada, France, Germany, Spain, in the Middle East and the UK.
 Cases are being confirmed on an ongoing basis, with the World Health Organisation and local health authorities providing daily updates.

 How should I protect myself?

 - Wash your hands really well using running water and soap and use alcohol-based gels.

 - Wash your hands: after you cough or sneeze; if you’re looking after someone; when you’re preparing food; after eating; after using the toilet; if your hands are dirty, and/or you’ve been near farm or wild animals.

 - Avoid touching your eyes, nose and mouth.

 - Stay home if you feel unwell and stay away from unwell people.